Beyond A Succession Plan

 • Community/business leaders

-Financial health: the financial systems for the organization meet or are approaching best practice standards, including having:
+The financial systems for the organization meet or are approaching best practice standards, including having:

 • Written fiscal policies and procedures